-- 5) Use the UP and DOWN arrow keys to scroll through the setup list until INCR.
-DIR is highlighted. - 6) Use the LEFT and RIGHT arrow keys to toggle the Increment direction NONE, NORTH, EAST, SOUTH, or WEST. - 7) Continue on to the next section "Saving a Grid or Seq File".
+- 2) Use the and arrow keys to toggle the Increment direction NONE, NORTH, EAST, SOUTH, or WEST. - 3) Continue on to the next section "Saving a Grid or Seq File".

 Saving a Grid

 Once all the parameters are set, the user has the option of saving or canceling the new grid setup.